Berkeley-CS195/fa25/syllabus.md

 ### QQCRs
 A QQCR, or a <i>Question, Quote, Comment, and Reply</i> is a short weekly assignment on the readings to help you reflect on the readings *and* contribute to an ongoing class discussion.

-To get credit each week, you must complete a **QQCR set**: make three posts on the associated Ed megathreads for that week, where one of the posts must be a reply.
+To get credit each week, you must complete a **QQCR set**: do the readings, make comments on class posts, and reply to other students' comments. <!--make three posts on the associated Ed megathreads for that week, where one of the posts must be a reply.-->
 Please see the [QQCR Assignment]({{site.baseurl}}/qqcr) page for more details.

 ## Podcasts